-You will teach in a rural or remote First Nation in Northern Ontario or Manitoba.
-We currently work with 18 First Nations, and will be partnering with additional communities by September 2020.
+You will teach in a First Nation in Northern Ontario or Manitoba.
+We currently work with 23 First Nations.
 During the interview and selection process, you will not know the First Nation in which you will teach.
 The matching process happens afterward.
-Partner First Nations identify their needs and reach out to the Teach For Canada teachers that have the specific fit with their school and community.
+Partner First Nations identify their needs and reach out to the Teach For Canada teachers that have a specific fit with their school and community.
 Teachers then speak to the First Nation that has extended an offer to confirm that it will be a good mutual fit.

 Summer Enrichment Program

-Teach For Canada teachers join us in the summer before they begin teaching for an intensive, community-focused Summer Enrichment Program (SEP), co-designed and led by education experts, experienced teachers, school and community leaders, and Elders.
+Teach For Canada teachers join us in the summer before they begin teaching for an intensive, community-focused Summer Enrichment Program, co-designed and led by education experts, experienced teachers, school and community leaders, and Elders.
 Among other topics, Teach For Canada teachers have multiple opportunities to engage in the histories and cultures of the communities in which they will teach.
 This includes meeting community members and current and former teachers to discuss the finer points of living in the specific First Nation.
-SEP also includes several workshops to help teachers become familiar with Indigenous pedagogies and ways of knowing, as well as workshops relating to wellness and self-care strategies.
+The Program also includes several workshops to help teachers become familiar with Indigenous pedagogies and ways of knowing, as well as workshops relating to wellness and self-care strategies.

-No. Teachers will not receive a salary during the Summer Enrichment Program, but all travel within Canada, accommodation, meals, and other related costs will be covered by Teach For Canada.
+No. Teachers will not receive a salary during the Summer Enrichment Program.

 Teaching and Life in the North